akerbos/dh-tools/README.md

 Game terms have been taken from the publication *Demon Hunters: A Comedy of Terror*, published by Dead Gentlemen Productions, LLC, in accordance with the Open Game License.

+Logo graphics republished with kind permission of Dead Gentlemen Productions.

 Demon Hunters: A Comedy of Terrors, Copyright 2015, Dead Gentlemen Productions, LLC; Authors Cam Banks, Jimmy McMichael, Don Early,